faheem-cmd/React-Native-web-to-apk/README.md

 then save and run npx 'react-native run-android'

 # Run url to webview code
-now you need to remove all the code from your project folder/app.js then add this follwing codes given the link: https://github.com/faheem-cmd/react-native-webview-app.js
+now you need to remove all the code from your project folder/app.js then add this follwing codes given the link:<br>
+https://github.com/faheem-cmd/react-native-webview-app.js

 then save and run react-native run-android